 Genesis 12:2 (NIV)

-2 “I will make you into a great nation, and I will bless you;
+2 “I will make you into a great nation, and I will

 I will make your name great, and you will be a blessing.